Exodus from the Catholic Church

 Those ending their membership officially opt out of the church tax which accounts for the continuing wealth of the Church.
 Therefore, this growing exodus from the Catholic Church in Germany is taking its financial toll, while the spiritual loss of individuals is immeasurable.

-The church may need courageous reforms to reverse the trend.
-It is not about running after every zeitgeist, but about reflecting on whether the Catholic Church has fulfilled the duty of scrutinising the signs of the times and of interpreting them in the light of the Gospel, in a language intelligible to each generation, like the Second Vatican Council suggested.
+The Church may need courageous reforms to reverse the trend.
+It is not about running after every zeitgeist, but about reflecting on whether the Catholic Church has fulfilled the duty of scrutinising the signs of the times and of interpreting them in the light of the gospel, in a language intelligible to each generation, as the Second Vatican Council suggested.